UBCDingXin/cDR-RS/README.md

 # Sample Usage

-Run `./DATASET_NAME/METHOD_NAME/scripts/run_train.sh`, where `DATASET_NAME` and `METHOD_NAME` specify the dataset and the sampling method (e.g., cDR-RS), respectively. **Remember to set correct root path, data path, and checkpoint path.
-Please also remember to download corresponding checkpoints for each experiment.** <br />
+**Remember to set correct root path, data path, and checkpoint path.
+Please also remember to download necessary checkpoints for each experiment.** <br />

 ## Class-conditional GANs

 ### CIFAR-10 (`./CIFAR-10`)
 Download [eval_and_gan_ckpts.zip](https://1drv.ms/u/s!Arj2pETbYnWQuZpeWtw5xejKpnXcsg?e=f7zSVO).
 Unzip `eval_and_gan_ckpts.zip` to get `eval_and_gan_ckpts`, and move `eval_and_gan_ckpts` to `./CIFAR-10`.
 This folder includes the checkpoint of Inception-V3 for evaluation.  <br />

 1. **Train three GANs**: ACGAN, SNGAN, and BigGAN.
 Their checkpoints used in our experiment are also provided in `eval_and_gan_ckpts`.
-Thus, to reproduce our results, the training of these GANs are actually not necessary. <br />
+Thus, to reproduce our results, the training of these GANs is actually not necessary. <br />
 ACGAN: Run `./CIFAR-10/GANs/ACGAN/scripts/run_train.sh` <br />
 SNGAN: Run `./CIFAR-10/GANs/SNGAN/scripts/run_train.sh` <br />
 BigGAN: Run `./CIFAR-10/GANs/BigGAN/scripts/launch_cifar10_ema.sh` <br />